 Kamala Harris

-While Kamala Harris has navigated a relatively smooth campaign up to this point, this first major test could define her path moving forward.
-How she handles this challenge will likely shape the rest of her campaign and influence her chances in the election.
-All eyes are on Harris as she faces this pivotal moment.
+Now, even though Kamala Harris had run through a relatively easy campaign up to now, this was perhaps the first real test that might define her route going forward.
+How she tackles this challenge might well decide the rest of her campaign and determine her chances in the election.
+All eyes are now on Harris as she faces this pivotal moment.